-This letter was mailed on July 6, 2023.
+This letter was mailed on July 6, 2023 and again on October 10, 2023

 Dear Chairman , Vice Chair , members of the Eastern Shoshone Business Council,

 Through the Infrastructure Investment and Jobs Act, several significant opportunities were made available to States and Tribes that focus on high-speed internet funding, development, and equity.
 Of the various programs, Wyoming is actively participating in the Broadband Equity, Access, and Deployment Program (BEAD) and the Digital Access/Equity Program (DAP).
 Wyoming has received planning funding for both programs earlier in 2023.